USEPA/egrid-dev-portal/app/README.md

 Add or remove sections as needed by adding or removing section blocks Save the file - changes will be reflected when the site is rebuilt

-- **title**: Found on top level pages, used in banners like the Power Sector Dev Portal homepage
+- **title**: Found on top level pages, used in banners like the eGRID Dev Portal homepage
 - **tagline**: Optional paragraph text included in some banners, like the design elements page
 - **introTitle**: Intro header found on most pages, like the color page.
 Typically called "Introduction"
 - **introContent**: Intro paragraphs found on most pages, like the color page.
 Can be more than one paragraph